Institutional aid is one of the ways that Sarah Lawrence graduate students help to finance their graduate education.

 Joan H. Marks ’51 Endowed Fellowship Program in Human Genetics

-Established in 2017 by Joan H. Marks ’51 and her husband, Paul A. Marks, this endowed fellowship will be awarded annually to two students in the Human Genetics program to support their tuition costs and provide clinical placement transportation stipends.
-Selection will include FAFSA and/or financial document review.
+Established in 2017 by Joan H. Marks ’51 and her husband, Paul A. Marks, this endowed fellowship helps to support tuition costs and provide clinical placement transportation stipends.

 Joan H. Marks ’51 Scholarship